danielneves1/SC2BS/README.md

 ### Animations:

-We show a preview of the results for simulations A, B and C, following [Neves, Daniel and Rosa, João (2025)](https://doi:something), as animations in the GIF(or MP4) format which can be downloaded fully inside the `Animations` folder or simply by clicking:
+We show(on the Left) a preview of the results for simulations A, B and C, following [Neves, Daniel and Rosa, João (2025)](https://doi:something), as animations in the GIF(or MP4) format which can be downloaded fully inside the `Animations` folder or simply by clicking:
 [A](https://raw.githubusercontent.com/danielneves1/SC2BS/main/Animations/a.mp4), [B](https://raw.githubusercontent.com/danielneves1/SC2BS/main/Animations/b.mp4), [C](https://raw.githubusercontent.com/danielneves1/SC2BS/main/Animations/c.mp4).
 Note that the time step between frames is not constant, thus some parts of the animation can appear slowed down.
+We also show (on the Right) the same preview results as 2D heatmaps ([A](https://raw.githubusercontent.com/danielneves1/SC2BS/main/Animations/a_p.mp4), [B](https://raw.githubusercontent.com/danielneves1/SC2BS/main/Animations/b_p.mp4), [C](https://raw.githubusercontent.com/danielneves1/SC2BS/main/Animations/c_p.mp4) ) where, at each instant, we normalise the field's value by its maximum value.
+The colour scheme is such that Yellow corresponds to 1 while Blue corresponds to 0, and the distances are shown in log-scale as represented by each gray circle.

 ## Simulation A